ncperdomo/FICORO_GNSS/README.md

 ## Python scripts to filter, combine and rotate GNSS velocity fields

 This program filters, combines and rotates GNSS velocity fields from column-formatted text files.
 Each input file should have 13 columns, including 'Lon', 'Lat', 'E.vel', 'N.vel', 'E.adj', 'N.adj', 'E.sig', 'N.sig', 'Corr', 'U.vel', 'U.adj', 'U.sig','Stat'.
-The goal is to combine published velocity fields in different reference frames, filter outliers, and manage repeated stations that might differ in names or have coordinates varying by ≤ 1 km across different studies.
+The goal is to combine published velocity fields in different reference frames, filter outliers, and manage repeated stations that might differ in names or have coordinates varying by $\leq 0.01^\circ$ (1.11 km) across different studies.

 **Key Steps:**